 Hard Boil Eggs

-- Place room temperature eggs in a single layer in a large stock pan.
+- Prepared hard-boiled eggs by following my instructions for Instant Pot Hard Boiled Eggs.
+Alternatively, prepare the eggs on the stove by placing room-temperature eggs in a single layer in a large stock pan.
 Add cold water to just cover the eggs.
 Bring to a boil.
-Once at a rapid boil, cover pan and remove from heat.
+Once the water is rapidly boiling, cover the pan and remove it from heat.
 Set timer for 12 minutes.
 Drain and chill eggs.
-Or follow my instructions for Instant Pot Hard Boiled Eggs.

 Egg Salad Recipe

-- Peel hard boiled eggs.
-Rinse peeled eggs to remove any shells.
-Chop eggs into small chunks.
+- Peel the eggs and rinse peeled eggs to remove any shells.
+Pat dry with a paper towel and then chop the eggs into small bite-sized pieces.

-- Mix together mayonnaise, horseradish, mustard, garlic powder, onion powder, salt, and pepper together.
-Add in eggs and stir to combine.
+- In a medium or large mixing bowl, mix together the mayonnaise, horseradish, mustard, garlic powder, onion powder, salt, and pepper together.
+Add in eggs and fold together to just combine.

-- Refrigerate for 30 minutes prior to serving for best flavor.
+- Cover the bowl and refrigerate for 30 minutes prior to serving for the best flavor.

-This post was originally published in 2018 but has been updated in 2021, the recipe remains the same.
+This post was originally published in 2018 but has been updated in 2021 with new photos.